FindMySchool LogoFindMySchool

 In classroom experience terms, the academy’s stated approach is built around high support and high challenge, with specialist teaching in specialist areas on a modern, spacious site.
 While “specialist facilities” is a broad phrase, the implication is that the curriculum is intended to be taught in appropriate subject spaces rather than being constrained by limited rooms or temporary arrangements.

-For families looking at post-16 and post-18 pathways, the most reliable published destination data here is the DfE 16 to 18 leaver destination dataset supplied in the school profile.
+For families looking at post-16 and post-18 pathways, the most reliable published destination data here is the DfE 16 to 18 leaver destination results supplied in the school profile.
 For the 2023/24 cohort, 58% progressed to university, 14% moved into employment, 2% went into further education, and 1% started apprenticeships.
 This combination suggests the sixth form is supporting both academic and employment routes, which can be attractive for students who want options rather than a single prescribed pathway.

 Oxbridge data, where available, tends to be small numbers in most large comprehensives.
-In the most recent Oxbridge dataset provided for this profile, 12 students applied, one offer was made and one student accepted, and the acceptance was at Cambridge.
+In the most recent Oxbridge for this profile, 12 students applied, one offer was made and one student accepted, and the acceptance was at Cambridge.
 The right way to read this is as evidence that the academic ceiling is present for a small number of students each year, rather than as a defining feature of the sixth form.

 The more meaningful parent takeaway is that the academy appears to combine inclusive destinations with targeted support for high-attaining applicants.
 Families with ambitious academic goals should ask about sixth form mentoring, subject availability, and application support early, especially for competitive courses.